Music Therapy Overview

 Is music therapy the same as music lessons?

-No. Music therapy uses music to address goals other than musical goals.
-Music lessons are meant to teach musical skills.
+No. Music therapy uses music to address non-musical goals.
+Music lessons teach musical skills.
 We do offer adaptive music lessons, many of which are offered by board-certified music therapists, that focus on teaching musical skills to people of all abilities and backgrounds.
-If you are unsure about which category you would like to pursue, you are welcome to call 775-324-5521 or email firstname.lastname@example.org.
+If you are unsure about which category you would like to pursue, you are welcome to call 775-324-5521 or email email@example.com.

 What the Research is Saying